ashward/byrnesjs/README.md

 ## How it works
 ByrnesJS works by wrapping all the functions within the privileged modules with code which will check the caller of that function.

-When one of those functions is called ByrnesJS will check the entire call stack to ensure that all of the modules within the stack are allowed to call that privileged function.
+When one of those functions is called ByrnesJS will check the entire call stack to ensure that all of the code paths within the stack are allowed to call that privileged function.

 ## Why ByrnesJS?
 Like Jack Byrnes, it allows you to only bring those libraries you really trust into your 'Circle of Trust'